Presentation materials, session recordings, and certificates of participation are available below.

 Key Lessons from Damages Lawsuits Under Section 504 that Every Special Education Administrator Should Know

 How often have you seen special education cases result in monetary damages being awarded?
 That may be changing.
 In the past, cases involving special education students primarily focused on denials of FAPE and obtaining educational remedies for IDEA violations.
 More recently, however, parents of students with special needs are suing schools in federal courts for money damages under Section 504.
-In this session, School Attorney Jose Martín will review the three main sources of these cases: disability harassment, retaliation, and serious FAPE violations that may involve injuries to a child.
+In this session, School Attorney Jose Martín reviews the three main sources of these cases: disability harassment, retaliation, and serious FAPE violations that may involve injuries to a child.
 As a special education administrator, you’ll learn:

 The Leader’s Guide to Appropriate IEPs for Students with Attendance Problems